 - 1 clove garlic, minced

-- 1 tbsp (15ml) finely chopped fresh dill
+- 1 tablespoon (15ml) finely chopped fresh dill

-- 1 tbsp (15ml) finely chopped fresh chives
+- 1 tablespoon (15ml) finely chopped fresh chives

-- 1 tbsp (15ml) finely chopped fresh parsley
+- 1 tablespoon (15ml) finely chopped fresh parsley

 - Fresh cracked black pepper, to taste